sharadregoti/tyk-docs/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/proxy-settings.md

 Proxied requests are literal, no re-writing takes place, for example, if a request is sent to the listen path of: `/listen-path/widgets/new` and the URL to proxy to is `http://your.api.com/api/` then the *actual* request that will land at your service will be: `http://your.api.com/api/listen-path/widgets/new`.

-This behaviour can be circumvented so that the `listen_path` is stripped from the outgoing request.
+This behavior can be circumvented so that the `listen_path` is stripped from the outgoing request.
 See the section on `strip_listen_path` below.

 ### `proxy.target_url`
 This defines the target URL that the request should be proxied to if it passes all checks in Tyk.